 Parking and entrance is free

 The reserve offers 2 parking lots.
 One is located on Warner Ave on the corner of Warner and PCH.
-The second parking lot about a mile down from the first on the inland side of PCH.
+The second parking lot is about a mile down from PCH.

 Parking lot on the corner of PCH and Warner: Click here